Druwww/19_20_TWOIng4_Project/backend/README.md

 The MongooseBD is already online (so no need to start it hehe)

-There is 3 collections :
+There are 3 collections :
 - Sensor

 - User